wp-plugins/secsign/readme.txt

 3. If your SecSign ID is not associated with a WordPress username, you can create one or assign the SecSign ID to an existing user.

 == Changelog ==
+= 1.0.6 =
+* Fixed a problem with some redirect urls
+* The login will now automatically continue after you selected the access pass on your smartphone.
+No need to click the OK button.
+* Added new installer icons
+* Fixed a problem on multisites which could allow a password-based login, although the password-based login was deactivated for this user.

 = 1.0.5 =
 * Integration in wp-login.php page